sdr-enthusiasts/docker-dump978/README.md

 ### InfluxDB Options

-These variables control the sending of flight data and readsb metrics to [InfluxDB](https://docs.influxdata.com/influxdb/) (via a built-in instance of [Telegraf](https://docs.influxdata.com/telegraf/)).
+These variables control the sending of flight data and dump978 metrics to [InfluxDB](https://docs.influxdata.com/influxdb/) (via a built-in instance of [Telegraf](https://docs.influxdata.com/telegraf/)).

 | Variable | Description | Default |
 |----------|-------------|---------|